Rerunning jobs

 - You've edited the recipe and want to test it

 - An error occured in a job, you've fixed the recipe/data and wish to rerun the job

 Note: When jobs are reran, the trigger event is ran through the entire recipe.
 Duplication may occur, so be sure to check and remove duplicates (if present) before re-running the job.
 Also, see our guide on how to create a robust recipe to prevent duplication here.

-To rerun jobs from the jobs report page, check the jobs to rerun and click on the rerun button.
+To rerun jobs from the jobs report page, check the jobs to rerun and click on Repeat.

 Rerunning jobs from jobs report page

 You can also rerun jobs from the job details page.
-Simply click on the rerun button.
+Simply click on Repeat job.

 Job rerun from job details page